Dragonmystic707/exalted-reincarnated/docs/Lunars/Charms.md

 You may grant Rank 3 to groups, which self-perpetuates without your influence, based on a method that you decide.
-The maximum number of people it can effect is limited to a City’s population.
+The maximum number of people it can effect is limited to a Village’s population.

 ### Constant Quicksilver Rearrangement